-The early residents of what is now Lincoln Park were a combination of the affluent, German famers and shopkeepers, and industrial workers.
+The early residents of what is now Lincoln Park were a combination of the affluent, German farmers and shopkeepers, and industrial workers.
 The German truck farmers lent the area the nickname “Cabbage Patch.”
 The southeastern part of the neighborhood was the city cemetery between 1837 and 1864, at which point the cemetery, deemed a health hazard, was moved, and the land was renamed Lake Park.
 The following year it was renamed Lincoln Park in honor of the assassinated president.
 The Chicago Academy of Sciences, the Lincoln Park Zoo, and the Chicago Historical Society opened soon thereafter.

 Much of Lincoln Park was destroyed in the Great Fire of 1871; however, rebuilding happened quickly.
 Industrial plants moved in and attracted immigrant workers, who usually lived in the western part of the neighborhood.
 Middle-class and affluent families dominated the residents of the eastern portion of the neighborhood nearest the park.
 In 1898, St. Vincent’s College was opened — we know it by its current name, DePaul University, which it garnered in 1907.